-If a series of debt securities is so guaranteed, Sunoco Logistics Partners L.P.'s guarantee of the senior debt securities will be Sunoco Logistics Partners L.P.'s unsecured and unsubordinated general obligation, and will rank on a parity with all of Sunoco Logistics Partners L.P.'s other unsecured and unsubordinated indebtedness.
-If a series of subordinated debt securities is guaranteed by Sunoco Logistics Partners L.P., then the guarantee will be subordinated to the senior debt of Sunoco Logistics Partners L.P. to substantially the same extent as the series of subordinated debt securities is subordinated to our senior debt.
+If a series of debt securities is so guaranteed, Sunoco Logistics Partners L.P.'s guarantee of the senior debt securities will be Sunoco Logistics Partners L.P.'s unsecured and unsubordinated general obligation, and will rank on a parity with all of Sunoco Logistics Partners L.P.'s other unsecured and unsubordinated debt securities is guaranteed by Sunoco Logistics Partners L.P., then the guarantee will be subordinated to the senior debt of Sunoco Logistics Partners L.P. to substantially the same extent as the series of subordinated debt securities is subordinated to our senior debt.